pierrehaou-zz/Gym-Snake-MultiAgent/readme.md

 These games follow the conventional rules of snake.
 A snake can move anywhere on the grid.
 If it encounters a wall, itself, or another snake, it dies.
 The goal of the game is to gather as many fruits as possible without encountering one’s body or the wall.
 There is an exception in 2 v 2 Multi Agent Snake.
 In this variant of the game teammates can pass through one another.
+Teammates are of similar color (the two blue snakes are on one team, the pinkish snakes on the other)

 ##### Reward Scheme
 A Snake receives +1 for eating a fruit, -1 for dying, and -0.03 for every step it takes in the environment.